Write to the End of Your Novel

 Anna is the founder and Director of the Curtis Brown Creative writing school.
 She is the author of five novels, published around the world in 20 languages: Melting, The Dinner, Cheet, The Shoe Queen and The Jewel Box.
 She has worked for Curtis Brown for more than a decade as a book agent and has served on the management committee of the Association of Authors' Agents.

 This is our online creative writing course for people who have already started a novel, and are looking for advice and help with writing a complete first draft.
 Using teaching videos, notes, writing tasks and resources, Curtis Brown Creative’s Director Anna Davis will help you develop the skills, techniques and staying power that will get you all the way to the end of your story.

 Write to the End of Your Novel is suitable for anyone writing a novel, but is particularly recommended for people who have already taken our Starting to Write Your Novel course.
-These are the only Curtis Brown Creative courses that are open to all-comers, and which allow you to get expert advice as you try your hand at a novel without having to put your material through the rigorous selection process we use for our other courses.
+These are our only creative writing courses that are open to all-comers, and which allow you to get expert advice as you try your hand at a novel without having to put your material through the rigorous selection process we use for our other courses.
 You can simply pay and enrol by midnight on Monday 13 March to join us.
 The £200 price-tag makes it an affordable way of getting support and guidance as you get going.
 And this online course is designed for flexible study – you can take part at times to suit you and from wherever in the world you are.

 This creative writing course is intended to be relevant and useful for first-time writers, whether they're writing just for fun or taking the early steps in a more serious literary journey.
 It also offers those who are considering the bigger financial and time commitment needed for our longer, selective courses a taste of what we do at Curtis Brown Creative.

 What does this course give you?